-CIT 230-CIT Internship
+CIT 230 CIT Internship 3 cr.
+(Spring)

 Students are assigned to a work study experience in an appropriate technology field at an off-campus site or provided with on-campus project work.
 The particular interests of the student in the field are considered in arranging the field experience.
 Enrollment by permission of the department chair.